QMCPACK/qmcpack/docs/afqmc.rst

   etc.
   Default: 1

 - **substep**.
 Number of substeps within a step.
-Only walker propagation occurs in a substep.
+Typically used for decorrelation, only walker propagation occurs in a substep.
+The total simulation time will be timestep*blocks*steps*(1+substep).
-  Default: 1
+  Default: 0

 - **ortho**.
 Number of steps between orthogonalization.
 Default: 1